 What Is Sanded Caulk?

 Sanded caulk is the regular caulk you may be used to using but with sand added in for texture.
 Sand adds extra strength and bulk to the caulk, which is not always very thick in regular applications.
-Adding a large amount of normal caulk will not be beneficial to securely hold larger joints.
+Adding a large amount of standard caulk will not be beneficial to securely hold larger joints.
 Using a smaller amount of stronger sanded caulk can offer a better solution.

-It is often marketed as tile caulk because it can be used in conjunction with grout and able to fill in areas that need touching up.
+It is often marketed as tile caulk because it can be used in conjunction with grout and is able to fill in areas that need touching up.
 Bathrooms and areas with tile are common locations for those who use sanded caulk.

 Reasons For Using Sanded Caulk